 When I was thinking about whether or not it made sense to pay off the mortgage early, my mind kept coming back to how awesome it would be not to worry about the $1,525/mo mortgage payment.
 And looking at the community response, I'm not the only one that focused on this benefit.

 That is a significant amount of money, and it would be fantastic not to have to worry about that expense.

-The question turned from whether or not we should pay off the mortgage early, to which option is going to lead us to the strongest financial position in 10-15 years.
+The question turned from whether or not we should pay off the mortgage early to which option will lead us to the strongest financial position in 10-15 years.

 Let's take a closer look at comparing Option #1 vs. Option #3.

 It's All About Options

 The money we use to pay off our house is not liquid until we sell.
 If the market ends up tanking, we will want to get into the market to capture those gains before it recovers.
 But if we ignore the market and focus on paying down our mortgage, we limit the returns from that money to only saving the amount of interest we would pay on the mortgage.